bfioritto/bethfioritto/_posts/2017-05-10-does-your-logo-matter.markdown

 Do you wear a three piece suit to work?
 Your logo needs to be the equivalent.
 Pride yourself on creating a cozy atmosphere in your cafe?
 Make sure your logo reflects that.

 <img src="/images/tjs_olivias_logos.png" alt="Comparing Trader Joes and Olivia's Visual Identities" width="100%">
-<div class="caption">Both these brands sell food, and even overlap in their product offerings, but we all know which store’s employees wear hawaiian shirts.</div>
+<div class="caption">Both these brands sell food, but we all know which store’s employees wear hawaiian shirts.</div>

 A logo is often the first impression your business makes—it needs to be a good one, and <b>it needs to be consistent with what a customer will experience in doing business with your company.</b>